Broward County Public Schools

-Broward County Public Schools is a public school district serving Broward County, Florida, is the sixth largest public school system in the nation.
-During the 2016–2017 school year, Broward County Public Schools served 271,517 students enrolled in 327 schools and education centers district wide.
+Broward County Public Schools is a public school district serving Broward County, Florida, and is the sixth largest public school system in the nation.
+During the 2023–2024 school year, Broward County Public Schools served 251,106 students enrolled in 326 schools and education centers district-wide.
 The district is headquartered in downtown Fort Lauderdale.
 It is the sole school district in the county.